-The pump can be programmed to deliver your medication in 2 ways:
+The pump can be programmed to give you medication in 2 ways:

-- As needed - You get your pain medication only when you press the button.
-It will not allow you to get more medication than prescribed.
+- As needed.
+You get your pain medication only when you press the button.
+It will not let you get more medication than prescribed.
 The pump is set to allow only a certain number of doses per hour.

-- Continuous - You get your pain medication at a constant rate all the time.
-This can be combined with the as needed mode.
-That allows you to take extra doses safely if you are having pain.
+- Continuous.
+You get your pain medication at a constant rate all the time.
+This can be combined with the “as needed” way.
+This lets you take extra doses safely if you’re having pain.

-Pain medication delivered by the PCA pump can have side effects.
-Tell your doctor or nurse if you have any of these or any other problems:
+Pain medication you get through a PCA can have side effects.
+Tell your healthcare provider if you have any of these problems:

 - Dry mouth

-- Changes in your vision, such as seeing things that are not there
+- Changes in your vision, such as seeing things that aren’t there

 - Drowsiness, dizziness, or confusion

 - Weakness, numbness, or tingling in your arms or legs

 - Any other side effects or problems